Join Jamaica Mustard Seed and spend spring break in Kingston, Jamaica, working with the country’s most vulnerable populations.

 Jamaica Mustard Seed is a week-long Boston College sponsored spring break trip where students spend the week volunteering with Mustard Seed Communities, a non-profit in Kingston, Jamaica.
 Mustard Seed is committed to caring for the country’s most vulnerable populations

-BC students will spend the week immersed in Jamaican culture and the struggles faced by the children and adults of the Mustard Seed Communities.
-On the trip, students will complete manual projects that help Mustard Seed in its day-to-day running, as well as interact with and get to know the Mustard Seed residents and staff.
+BC students will spend the week immersed in Jamaican culture and the lives of the children and adults of the Mustard Seed Communities.

 The JMS group will be finalized in October, and will meet weekly both before and after the trip, as well as nightly when we are in Jamaica over spring break.
 During these regular reflections, we will: